Alberto-Hache/the-crown/backlog.md

 ## Optimizations (v2)

-- Remove board3d field from Board class.
-- Change board copying for make/turnback moves.
 - position_attacked() with several return() points?
 - generate_pseudo_moves based on 'beams' - 'shadows'.
 - position_attacked() with itemgetter.

 ## Research (v3)

-# ML agents.
+### ML agents.

 - TBD

-# Tree search optimization
+### Tree search optimization

 - Explore refutation of null move in quiesce():
   - Currently a node returns the best of:
     - null move (if possible).
     - all its dynamic moves (captures, checks, check-evasion, promotion/crowning)
   - This misses non-quiescent positions with huge threats (e.g. test_quiesce_01, test_quiesce_03).
   - The null_move could be corrected through opponent's refutations (in those refutation searches, null_move would be disabled).
   - If the refutation is sufficiently severe (e.g. ≈ 1 Soldier), maybe the node is not quiet:
     a) explore defenses as "dynamic" moves in main search?
     b) full search one more level?
     c) Evaluate minJ(null_move, refutation value)?
 [Wrong: too pessimistice; it assumes captures and other threats are unavoidable!]